Do you suffer from IBS - irritable bowel syndrome?

-There can be several causes of SIBO - low stomach acid, altered gut motor function, visceral hypersensitivity, antibiotic use, proton pump inhibitor medications, impaired immune function and post-surgical or post-injury abdominal adhesions.
+There can be several causes of SIBO - low stomach acid, altered gut motor function, visceral hypersensitivity, antibiotic use, proton pump inhibitor or anti-acid medications, impaired immune function and post-surgical or post-injury abdominal adhesions.

 The most common symptoms of SIBO include gas and bloating after meals, burping or reflux, chronic diarrhoea or constipation, or an alternating of both, and abdominal discomfort or pain.